-- client machine -borg create-> repo1 - repo1 -copy-> repo2
+- client machine -borg create-> repo - repo -copy/sync-> copy-of-repo

-There is no special borg command to do the copying, just use cp or rsync if you want to do that.
+There is no special borg command to do the copying, you could just use any reliable tool that creates an identical copy (cp, rsync, rclone might be options).

 But think about whether that is really what you want.
-If something goes wrong in repo1, you will have the same issue in repo2 after the copy.
+If something goes wrong in repo, you will have the same issue in copy-of-repo.